 These should be your go-to acids:

 - Azelaic acid: "If you suffer from redness, especially related to rosacea and acne, azelaic acid could benefit you.
 This acid is derived from grains and soothes irritated skin.
-Azeliac acid is also a power fighter of hyperpigmentation.
+Azelaic acid is also a powerful fighter of hyperpigmentation.
 The best news is that it is perfectly safe to be used during pregnancy; it works like a charm to fight acne and melasma.

 In Your 30s

 Many women begin to notice subtle signs of aging in their 30s like fine lines and wrinkles.
 Things like hyperpigmentation, melasma, and sunspots also might appear.
 To conquer these conditions, Imahiyerobo-Ip recommends depending on these acids:

 - Retinoic acid: "Derived from vitamin A, retinoic acid is well known as an anti-aging powerhouse.
 This acid causes skin cell turnover and provides benefits of increased collagen production, clean pores, accelerated skin cell shedding, and evened out skin tone.
 Your skin may take a short time to adjust to this acid, and you might experience skin flaking."

 In Your 40s